Sunday, July 19, 2020

 Started: 2022

-In late 2022, HBO Max removed over half of the Looney Tunes leaving behind just pre-1950 cartoons.
+In late 2022, HBO Max (which would late be called Max) removed over half of the Looney Tunes leaving behind just pre-1950 cartoons.
 The license to stream post-50 shorts expired, and as part of the cost cutting measures specifically over at HBO Max, they confirmed that these shorts would not return to the service.
-In 2024, some of the pre-48 cartoons left in order to bring back some of the more popular post-50 shorts back thus making it a better package
+In 2024, some of the pre-48 cartoons left in order to bring back some of the more popular post-50 shorts back thus making it a better package.
+The package came to an end, sort of, in 2024.

 Grade: B-